-Master Sergeant Jayme Kohler was born in 1976 in Mandan, North Dakota.
+Master Sergeant Jayme Kohler was born on 5 May 1976 in Mandan, North Dakota.
 He graduated from Glen Ullin Public School in 1994 and Phi Theta Kappa from Bismarck State College in 1997 with an Associate Degree in Electronics Technology.

 Master Sergeant Kohler enlisted in the United States Marine Corps in 1997 and completed recruit training at Marine Corps Recruit Depot, San Diego, California, with a meritorious promotion to Private First Class.
 He was then transferred to Assault Amphibious School Battalion in Camp Pendleton, California and was consequently awarded the 1833 Military Occupational Specialty, Assault Amphibian Vehicle Crewman in March 1998.